vproxy666/v-proxy/README.md

 Hence before requesting a new SSL certificate, the domain name must be resolved to the server's Internet IP Address.
 And the web site is accessible at port 80 to the Internet.

-If everything goes ok, the new SSL certificate is instally automatically.
+If everything goes ok, the new SSL certificate is installed automatically.

 ![Configuration](./doc/setupssl_3_en.jpg)